Dumbo: Video games

 The Ringmaster appears as one of four villains in the 1999 PC game Disney's Villains' Revenge.
 In the game, the Disney Villains alter the happy endings from Jiminy Cricket's book; in particular, the Ringmaster forces Dumbo to endlessly perform humiliating stunts in his circus.
 In the end, the Ringmaster is defeated when he is knocked unconscious by a well-aimed custard pie.

 Dumbo appears in the popular PlayStation 2 game Kingdom Hearts released in 2002 in the form of a summon that the player can call upon in battle for aid.
 Sora, the protagonist, flies on Dumbo while he splashes enemies with water from his trunk.
 Dumbo reprises his role as a summon in the follow-up game Kingdom Hearts: Chain of Memories released in 2004 for the Game Boy Advance.

-Dumbo, Timothy Q. Mouse, and the Ringmaster appear as playable characters in the world builder video game Disney Magic Kingdoms, as part of the main storyline of the game.
+Dumbo, Timothy Q. Mouse, the Ringmaster, Mrs. Jumbo, and Mr. Stork appear as playable characters in the world builder video game Disney Magic Kingdoms, as part of the main storyline of the game.